fapinheiro/reward-program-api/README.md

 # Reward Program API

 A REST Web-Service responsible of maintaining a database of the Reward Project.
 It uses JWT Authentication and runs with Docker.
+It also makes use of Kubernates for orchestration.

 # Key Features